 Planning Commission Chairman Matt Tell said the town has been waiting for photos from a balloon test Verizon Wireless conducted at the proposed cell tower site on Central Mountain off of Auger Hole Road.

 Tell said he expects to have those photos before Tuesday, and the Selectboard and Planning Commission will be seeking public comments on the proposed tower.
 He said neither the Selectboard nor the Planning Commission has decided how the town will vote on the project.

 "We want to hear from the public before we take a stand," said Tell.
 "We want to hear how the public feels, and get a sense of what the community wants from whoever shows up for the meeting."

 Both the Selectboard and Planning Commission will also hold public meetings to discuss the proposed tower following Tuesday’s meeting.

 Verizon Wireless wants to build a 137-foot monopole telecommunications tower on land near Route 9 off of Auger Hole Road.
 The attorney representing Verizon did not return calls seeking comments.
 The company plans to ask the Public Service Board for a Certificate of Public Good to put up the tower on a high point at about 2,000 feet in elevation.
-If the company moves ahead with the project it will have to construct a new road up Central Mountain on the land, which is owned by Timothy and Madonna Racine.
-The project will also require a bridge across Bellows Brook.

 Tell said he can see Central Mountain from his home.